sanazmotie/MATLAB-Project-Image-Encryption-and-Decryption/README.md

 # MATLAB Project: Image Encryption and Decryption

 This repository contains a project focused on exploring image processing and encryption techniques using MATLAB.
 The primary objective is to develop a program that encrypts a user-provided sentence into an image and subsequently decrypts it back to its original form.
-This endeavor is part of my initial attempts to understand and implement encryption and Decryption methods within the realm of image processing in MATLAB.
+This endeavor is part of my initial attempts to understand and implement encryption and decryption methods within the realm of image processing in MATLAB.

 ## Project Overview